dailycred/objective-dc/README.md

 You can view a demo app using this library [here](https://github.com/dailycred/ios-example).

-This library is very new, so there may be bugs.
-Please report a bug by creating an issue in this repository or email `support@dailycred.com`.

 To get started, first clone this repository in your app's file directory:

     cd your_app_directory